I. Own the Source

 V. Submitting a Fanedit

 To be listed on IFDb, all fanedits must use legally available sources and must not be created from pirated material or clips never intentionally released by the copyright owners.
-If this is at all confusing, or you have concerns about the sources of a fanedit, do NOT inquire on forum threads.
-Please contact an Administrator or Moderator.
+If this is at all confusing, or you have concerns about the sources of a fanedit, please contact an Administrator or Moderator.
+Do NOT inquire on forum threads.

-An editor must obtain their editing copy on their own.
+For film and television shows that have a physical release, the editor must obtain their editing copy on their own.
 If you purchase the Blu-Ray/DVD you must rip it yourself and not enlist the help of others.
 If you purchase a digital copy you must convert it on your own.
+Fanedits can not be submitted until 15 days after the physical media release.

 If an editor is found to be using an illegally obtained source, the faneditor will be banned for one month.
 If an editor is found to use illegally obtained sources after the first ban, they will be permanently banned.
 There are no exceptions to this rule.